Jeremy Deller: Work

+In June 2024, Deller brought Acid Brass to the streets of Melbourne, as part of the 2024 RISING: festival, with local brass bands including Merri-bek City Band, Glenferrie Brass, Victorian State Youth Brass Band, Dandenong Band, and Western Brass.

 Other roles

 In 2007, Deller was appointed a Trustee of the Tate Gallery.
 Between 2012 and 2013, he served on the board of trustees of the Foundling Museum.

 In December 2020 Deller was part of the winning team from the Courtauld Institute of Art in Christmas University Challenge.

 Awards and recognition

 Deller was the winner of the Turner Prize in 2004.
 His show at Tate Britain included documentation on Battle of Orgreave and an installation Memory Bucket (2003), a documentary about Crawford, Texas—the hometown of George W. Bush—and the siege in nearby Waco.

-In 2010, he was awarded the Albert Medal of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA) for 'creating art that encourages public responses and creativity'.

-The Battle of Orgreave ranked second in The Guardian's list of the best art of the 21st century.
+In 2010, he was awarded the Albert Medal of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA) for 'creating art that encourages public responses and creativity'.The Battle of Orgreave ranked second in The Guardian's list of the best art of the 21st century.

 Political views

 On 1 October 2010, in an open letter to the British Government's culture secretary Jeremy Hunt, co-signed by 28 former Turner prize nominees, and 18 winners, Deller opposed any future cuts in public funding for the arts.
 In the letter the co-signatories described the arts in Britain as a "remarkable and fertile landscape of culture and creativity".

 In August 2014, Deller was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 During the 2017 general election campaign he created a poster bearing the words "Strong and stable my arse", referring to Theresa May's election slogan, copies of which were publicly posted around London.